-- Update and streamline the purposes of state grants meant to improve and support child protective service systems to focus on helping states provide effective services and develop an educated workforce. - Update the requirements of state plans to ensure that states develop thorough, strategic plans to treat and prevent child abuse and neglect in consultation with families and professionals involved in child welfare systems. - Require that all states establish three citizen review panels and require that reports from citizen review panels to the state and the public include certain information.
+- Update and streamline the purposes of state grants meant to improve and support child protective service systems to focus on helping states provide effective services and develop an educated workforce. - Update the requirements of state plans to ensure that states develop thorough, strategic plans to treat and prevent child abuse and neglect in consultation with families and professionals involved in child welfare systems. - Require that states address reports concerning a child's living arrangements or subsistence needs through services or benefits and that children are not removed from their homes due to poverty. - Require that all states establish three citizen review panels and require that reports from citizen review panels to the state and the public include certain information.